 This page is updated with information regarding the Rector search at Christ Church Coronado.
 The most recent update is at the top and you can scroll down to view previous updates.
-For additional information, please use the two buttons below.
+For additional information, please use the three buttons below.

 January 13, 2020The Call Committee thanks you!

 With one more listening session to go, more than 100 of you have participated in listening sessions!
 We are grateful for your participation and deeply moved by your love of Christ Church and care for its future.
 As one member of the call committee said, “The listening session made me proud to be part of this church.”

 And thank you for filling out the survey.
 We know it was long and some of the questions were complicated.
 Nevertheless, we had more than 100 responses!
 We now look forward to learning the results.
 The call committee and vestry will be meeting with the diocesan consultant on February 1 and we will share the results with the congregation soon after that.